 The paradigm band in the 60’s was the Beatles both early and late mostly because they evolved into a band that incorporated a LOT of styles into their music.
 But there where many players in the game of music back then and a lot of musical shoes to fill.
 A huge quantity of musicians both British and American were trying to fill any empty space and especially heading into the 70’s.
 Some of the other early biggies are Kinks, Hollies, The Who, The Stones,The Yardbirds and all it’s spin off’s.
 There were lots of 1 hit wonders as usual.
-Finally there were the heavily experimental bands like Iron Butterfly whose album side left a deep impression and help promote the 20 minute self indulgent song best done as a jam with each instrument soloing somewhere.
+Finally there were the heavily experimental bands like Iron Butterfly whose album side left a deep impression and help promote the 25 minute self indulgent song best done as a jam with each instrument soloing somewhere.
 Moving into the 70’s created a wide open playing field musically with the Beatles splitting and many other bands coming of age, and the emergence of glam rock like Bowie, Mott the Hoople and many many more styles.